You can a learn a lot by reading. If you’re into preparedness, I’m sure you have a stack of books with practical skills in it, I know I do.

 For example, the story of David is full of action, adventure, spy drama, assassination plots, and even an anti-government militia movement.
 Yes, really.

 Today, we’re going to discuss a story out of 1 Samuel 23, and the lessons learned about being prepared, staying alive by avoiding contact, gathering (and protecting) information, and using terrain to your advantage.
-I bet you didn’t know that anyone of that was in there.
+I bet you didn’t know that any of that was in there.
 You’re not alone.

 Most people, when you ask them if they’ve heard of David, will mention him being a King, killing a giant, and something about a woman on a rooftop.
 That’s the extent most people get from just listening at church.
 A friend of mine, when I relayed a tactical truth and adventure story about Joshua, said “Is there some secret section of the Bible that you get this from?”.
 Nope, you just have to get outside of conventional teachings and really read.